Non-unique lifting of integer variables in minimal inequalities: Application: Fixing Regions of Type 3 triangles

 \section{Application: Fixing Regions of Type 3 triangles}

-In this section, we will utilize the technology developed in the previous sections to discuss minimal liftings for Type 3 triangles in $\R^2$ (which are defined precisely below).
-The first result (Proposition~\ref{prop:fixed-ball}) shows that for any Type 3 triangle, there exists a point $p^*$ such that after lifting $p^*$ to its minimal value, an entire ball around $p^*$ is fixed, i.e., there is a ball around $p^*$ that is a subset of $\mathcal{F}_{\psi,p^*}$, where $\psi$ is the minimal valid function coming from the Type 3 triangle.
-This is analogous to one of the main results from~\cite{ccz} concerning the extended lifting region.
-We next identify sufficient conditions that guarantee that a given Type 3 triangle is one point fixable (Proposition~\ref{prop:covering_prop_type3}).
-Finally, we show that a family of Type 3 triangles that arise in the extensively studied mixing set problem satisfies this sufficient condition, and therefore all triangles in this family are one point fixable.
-This forms the content of Section~\ref{sec:mixing-set-type-3}.
+In this section, we find minimal liftings for Type 3 triangles.
+Type 3 triangles, which are defined precisely below, are maximal $S$-free convex $0$-neighborhoods in $\R^2$ that contains exactly three points of $S$, one in the relative interior of each facet.
+In Subsection~\ref{ssec:SuffType3}, we identify conditions that guarantee that a Type 3 triangle is one point fixable.
+In Subsection~\ref{sec:mixing-set-type-3}, we show that a family of Type 3 triangles coming from the extensively studied mixing set problem satisfies this sufficient condition.